ProfessionalLinuxUsersGroup/course-books/docs/contributing.md

 You'll create your own fork of the repository using the GitHub web UI, create a branch, make changes, push to your fork, then open a pull request.

+The basic steps to contribute are outlined below.

 ### Comment First

 If you'd like to work on a specific worksheet or lab, please let us know first by